Steven Nutter, AICP

 Primrose was Green Cambridge’s 2018 spring intern, focusing on creating and building the Energy Advocate Group.
 She received her Master’s degree in Management from Boston University in 2018.
 She hopes to combine her Environmental Science background with Business to address climate change and sustainability concerns on the community level to larger-scale business practices.

 David was instrumental in helping us develop the urban tree canopy program.
 For the past 15 years David (pronounced DAH-veed) has been studying and working as a science educator, first at Brookline High and more recently at Newton North High (sandwiched around a PhD in Curriculum & Instruction from University of Wisconsin for good measure).
 He has expertise in curriculum design, with a focus on issues of the history of science and social justice in education.
 His foray into urban forestry and tree-issues includes a Teen Tree Stewardship Program in Watertown, MA and the creation of Speaks for the Trees, a tree advocacy group in the Boston area.
-At Green Cambridge he is working on a canopy study to measure tree cover in Cambridge and is also raising awareness and engagement in preserving trees in the city.
+At Green Cambridge he worked on a canopy study to measure tree cover in Cambridge and is also raising awareness and engagement in preserving trees in the city.

 Christine helped us with clarifying a strategic communications plan.
 She grew up loving the outdoors; after spending time in Australia and the Pacific Northwest, she developed a passion for sustainability to ensure the health and safety of our planet's ecosystems.
 As her day job, Christine works as a manager of acquisition marketing at HubSpot in Cambridge, MA.
 She has a passion for storytelling and the power it has to grow and convert an audience.
 In her free time, you can find Christine hiking, snowboarding, reading fiction, trying new recipes, watching documentaries, and playing with her family's three dogs.